ricflams/aws-cert/clf-c02/notes/aws-clf-c02-concepts.md

   - The **cloud governance board** establishes tagging standards and budget controls.
   - The **compliance team** configures guardrails using AWS Organizations SCPs.
   - The **PMO** implements reporting processes to track cloud adoption progress.
+  - Application portfolio management is governance: it is about choosing, not about operating.

 ### 🔹Platform Perspective